sophiekoonin/localghost/content/posts/2020-10-11-accessibility-myths/index.md

 I've heard this one a lot.
 And as a web developer I feel like I’m often turning around to designers and saying “Sorry, I can’t do that, because it’s not accessible”.
 (The best designers will then turn around and say, "okay, let's find something that works better.")

-It’s easy to imagine that in order for design to be truly accessible you have to build sites that look like the [first-ever web page](http://info.cern.ch/hypertext/WWW/TheProject.html).
-That’s not the case.
+It’s easy to imagine that in order for design to be truly accessible you have to build sites that look like the [first-ever web page](http://info.cern.ch/hypertext/WWW/TheProject.html), but that’s not the case.

 The reality is that accessible design _is_ good design - and vice versa.